achoo-o/achoo-o.github.io/README.md

 # Developer Portfolio

+Thanks for visiting!
+You can view my portfolio at https://iamjackson.co.nz/

-A simple portfolio to display projects I've worked on and a little bit about me.
+This site is a simple portfolio to display projects I've worked on and a little bit about me.

 Background was made using p5, integrated with the package @p5-wrapper/react.